Kyouma45/Vision-RAG/Technical.md

-# Vision-RAG: Vision-Retrieval-Augmented Generation Application Documentation
+# EnvintAI: Vision-RAG Application Documentation

-Vision-RAG is an advanced application designed to process and extract relevant information from any type of PDF, regardless of its structure.
+EnvintAI is an advanced Vision-RAG (Retrieval-Augmented Generation) application designed to process and extract relevant information from any type of PDF, regardless of its structure.
 It also parses infographics and accurately extracts data from formatted tables.
-By leveraging the power of Large Language Models (LLMs), Vision-RAG delivers exceptional accuracy and efficiency.
+By leveraging the power of Large Language Models (LLMs), EnvintAI delivers exceptional accuracy and efficiency.
+It uses advanced architecture like hybrid search, OCR, Reranker, Prompt Engineering, Hyperparameter Tunning, etc to reduce hallucination, cost, and inferance time while increasing accuracy.

 ---

 ## Key Features

 ### 1. **Multi-format Data Parsing**
-- **PDF Parsing**: Vision-RAG converts each PDF page into grayscale images and processes them in batches for cost-efficiency.
+- **PDF Parsing**: EnvintAI converts each PDF page into grayscale images and processes them in batches for cost-efficiency.
 - **XML Parsing**: Users can upload XML files either independently or alongside PDFs.
 The extracted data from XMLs is merged with PDFs to enhance the knowledge database.

 ### 2. **Efficient Batch Processing**